cmu-db/noisepage/Design Documentation.md

 - RewritePushExplicitFilterThroughJoin in rewrite_rules.cpp, a logical-level rewriting rule belonging to the PREDICATE_PUSH_DOWN rule set.
 It is used in the TopDownRewrite stage of OptimizerLoop.
 - LeftSemiHashJoin in physical_operators.cpp, which is a new physical operator for executing SemiJoin.
 - LogicalSemiJoinToPhysicalSemiLeftHashJoin in implementation_rules.cpp.
 It is utilized by OptimizeExpression::Execute().
-- SingleJoinGetToInnerJoin and DependentSingleJoinToInnerJoin Unnesting rules in unnesting_rules.cpp.
+- UnnestSingleJoinToInnerJoin and DependentSingleJoinToInnerJoin Unnesting rules in unnesting_rules.cpp.
 They are called in the BottomUpRewrite stage of OptimizerLoop.